John Feeney (filmmaker): National Film Board of Canada

 Despite reporting that he found adapting to life in Montreal to be difficult, Feeney stayed with the NFB for 10 years, producing 10 films.
 Daly noted that Feeney has a particular affinity for photographing the landscape and put him to work on documentaries about the Arctic and Inuit culture.
 His first such film, The Living Stone, earned him several awards, including an Oscar nomination.

-His last NFB film, the 1964 documentary Eskimo Artist: Kenojuak, a groundbreaking look at the process of Inuit artist Kenojuak Ashevak, earned more awards, including a second Oscar nomination and the BAFTA Award for Best Short Film.
+His last NFB film, the 1964 documentary Eskimo Artist: Kenojuak, a groundbreaking look at the process of Inuk artist Kenojuak Ashevak, earned more awards, including a second Oscar nomination and the BAFTA Award for Best Short Film.
 (The NFB notes: "...this is an archival film that makes use of the word “Eskimo,” an outdated and offensive term.
 While the origin of the word is a matter of some contention, it is no longer used in Canada.
 The term was formally rejected by the Inuit Circumpolar Council in 1980 and has subsequently not been in use at the NFB.")

 In 1959, while shooting Pangnirtung, in what is now Nunavut, bad weather had forced a stop in filming and, Feeney wrote, he passed the time reading a magazine he’d found about Africa’s Mountains of the Moon, at the source of the Nile.
 The subject intrigued him, and he starting researching the Nile, its people and the temples of Egypt and Nubia.

 At this time, governments around the world were increasingly interested in developing their own filmmaking industries, and it was not unusual for them to ask the NFB to send directors to coach their filmmakers–the governments of Romania and Czechoslovakia had asked for Feeney specifically.
 In 1963, Egypt’s Minister of Culture, Dr. Tharwat Okasha, came to the NFB offices and asked if one of its directors would spend a year in Egypt filming the highly anticipated ‘last’ flood of the Nile.
 Feeney jumped at the chance; he would spend the next 40 years in Egypt.